-The main contributions of this research are: First, we extend previous research on local fit assessment by introducing a probabilistic method and the describe the conditions in which this approach holds theoretically reliable results.
+The main contributions of this research are: First, we extend previous research on local fit assessment by introducing a probabilistic method and the describe the conditions in which this approach holds theoretically-reliable results.
 Second, we demonstrate the application of this approach in a simulated dataset with a known latent structure.
 Finally, we investigated the performance through Monte Carlo simulation study evaluating the accuracy of the predicted probabilities.

-Proposed robabilistic ethod
+Proposed probabilistic method for local fit assessment

-Local fit assessment by means of investigating residual matrices, modification indicies, Wald tests, likelihood ratio tests or model-implied instrumental variables ha shown to provide useful information in a variety of contexts (Chou & Bentler, 1990; Maydeu-Olivares & Shi, 2017; Whittaker, 2012).
+Local fit assessment by means of investigating residual matrices, modification indicies, Wald tests, likelihood ratio tests or model-implied instrumental variables have each shown to provide useful information in a variety of contexts (Chou & Bentler, 1990; Maydeu-Olivares & Shi, 2017; Whittaker, 2012).
 However, we were still left in a bit of quandary when modifying the model as to whether potential model changes would result in a change in substantive interpretation of the model. importance.
 To address this issue, we have developed a relatively straightforward approach to tackling this aspect of local fit evaluation by means of in iterative approximation of the non-estimated parameters.
-In our experience, we have found that the model changes proposed through modification indices results in parameter estimates that were of little substantive meaning.
-For example, a cross-loading that is low or a residual covariance that suggests a weak relationship that substantively doesn’t add to our understanding of the measurement of the construct of interest.
+In our experience, we have found that these proposed model changes through modification indices results in parameter estimates that were of little substantive meaning.
+For example, a cross-loading that is low or a residual covariance that suggests a weak relationship can fail to substantively add to out understanding of the measurement process.

-We propose a method that approximates what the magnitude of the non-estimated parameters would be and to couch the estimates in terms of the probability that the parameter is of substantive interest.
+In this paper, we propose a method that approximates what the magnitude of the non-estimated parameters would be if added to the model.
+We envision the magnitude being approximated by a probability distribution.
+Using the approximated distribution of each parameter, a probability can be computed to capture how likely that the parameter would be of substantive interest.

+and to couch the estimates in terms of the probability that the parameter is of substantive interest.

-The idea is to define a region of the parameter space that we would consider to be of substantive meaningfulness.
+The idea underlying this approach to local fit assessment is to define a region of the parameter space that we would consider to be meaningful for the substantive question at hand.
 A natural choice in the case of factor loadings is to define the region as |λ| ≥ 0.32, which is the threshold typically considered as the bound for standardized factor loadings in exploratory factor analysis.

-However, we are not restricted to this region; for example, we might be interested in knowing if any loadings would likely be greater than 1, indicating that the item loads more strongly than the item we fixed for identification.
+However, we are not restricted to this region; for example, we might be interested in knowing if any loadings would likely be greater than 1, indicating that the item loads on the factor more strongly than the item loading we fixed to 1 for identification.
 This approach of approximating regions is similar to defining a “region of practical equivalence (ROPE)” described in Shi et al. (2019) as a Bayesian approach for measurement invariance testing.
 The ROPE is a region in the parameter space that the researcher determines to be insignificant, and this is already done in most applications of exploratory factor analysis (EFA) when the researcher suppresses factor loadings that are below 0.32 (Benson & Nasser, 1998).

 Our idea boils down to defining regions of the parameter space that are of practical insignificant and then approximate the probability that our model parameters fall in that space.
 The approximation we are proposing is based on a rough approximation of a posterior distribution to compute probabilities based on Bayes theorem.
 A similar quantity often of interest in Bayesian methods is the posterior predictive probability (PPP or